 Once the bowl is off again, you’ll see some floats up inside the carburetor (similar to the floats you see in the tank of a toilet tank).
 These floats rise when the bowl fills with gas and tells the carburetor to shut off the fuel valve to prevent it from overflowing.

 You’ll need to take off the float as well in order to access what’s behind it.
 These are attached by a small wrist pin that you should easily be able to push through to detach the float.
 When you remove the float, there will be a rocket ship shaped part that is connected to it with a rubber tip.
 That tip is what plugs up the line to prevent overflowing.
 The float and this rocket shaped part will come off together.

 While the floats are out, I usually like to test them and make sure they’re still good.
 Get a bowl of water and put them in to see if they actually float.
 If they don’t float, you’ll need to get new ones as this could cause mechanical issues with your motorcycle later on.

 Now that the float is off, you’ll need to look up inside the carburetor and unscrew the jets.
+These will look like screws with hollowed holes through them.
 There’s usually at least two in there; one is a primary jet and the other is a secondary jet.
 Look through the jets once they’re out and make sure you can see through them.